-- Only qualified personnel are allowed to dismantle the component. - The component must be switched off and secured against being switched back on before it is dismantled.
-Work may only be started once any residual energy has been discharged.
+- Only allow qualified staff to disassemble the valve. - Before starting disassembly, the valve must be switched off and secured against being switched back on.
+Work may only be started once any residual energy has been discharged. - Disconnect all power and utility lines. - Markings, e.g. on lines, must not be removed.

-- Disconnect all power and utility lines. - Markings, e.g. on lines, must not be removed. - Do not climb on the component.
-Use suitable access aids and working platforms. - Mark the lines (if unmarked) prior to disassembly to ensure they are not confused when re-assembling. - Protect open line ends with blind plugs against ingress of dirt. - Pack sensitive parts separately. - For longer periods of standstill, observe the storage conditions, see Section 4.1, Page 20.
+- Do not climb on the valve.
+Use suitable access aids and working platforms. - Mark the lines (if unmarked) prior to disassembly to ensure they are not confused when re-assembling. - · Protect open line ends with blind plugs against ingress of dirt. - Pack sensitive parts separately. - For longer periods of standstill, observe the storage conditions, see Section 4.1, Page 21.